This post may contain affiliate links. Please see my disclosure policy for details.

 I’m not sure when the reconstruction will be finished but it looked like the whole building is set to be incredible.

 I’ll have to return when it’s completed.
-After you’ve looked inside the main building have a wonder around the campus.
+After you’ve looked inside the main building have a wander around the campus.

 Where to go in Lucknow at night